 Buying & Selling Christmas Gifts in the Workplace

-You may know of someone who likes to make various Christmas related crafts to sell to others, whether it be homemade cakes, cards or gift tags etc. Establish clear rules and apply them consistently.
-You may want to limit any buying and selling to break times so that it doesn’t impact productivity or maybe you want to ban it altogether in the workplace?
-Either way, ensure any disputes over this kind of buying and selling doesn’t interfere with working relations, some organisations may decide to set up a particular day or a ‘pop-up shop’.
-Maybe you want to incorporate charity into it and ask the sellers to contribute all or some of their profits to the organisation’s chosen charity?
+You may know of someone who likes to make various Christmas-related crafts to sell to others, whether it be homemade cakes, cards or gift tags etc. Establish clear rules and apply them consistently.
+You may want to limit any buying and selling to break times so that it doesn’t impact productivity or maybe you want to ban it altogether in the workplace.
+Either way, ensure this kind of buying and selling doesn’t interfere with working relations.
+To help with this some organisations may decide to set up a particular day or a ‘pop-up shop’.
+Maybe you want to incorporate charity into it and ask the sellers to contribute all or some of their profits to your chosen charity?
 Communicate your rules to your staff before you become aware of it happening so you can show you’re being fair and consistent from the outset.

 It isn’t unheard of for companies to offer incentives to employees during this time of year in the form of paid time off.
 Everyone appreciates having that little bit of time back during the build up to Christmas to do some last-minute shopping.
 Some companies find that it really helps with morale to incentivise staff to work hard for some time away from work.
 You might decide to run a competition and the winner gets half a day or a couple of hours off work, paid, to run a few last-minute errands.
 Or you may just want to reward certain employees who have gone the extra mile this year.
 A great way to increase productivity!